DanWin/hosting/README.md

 ```
 If you created an instance, uncomment the clearnet relay related config in etc/postfix/main.cf and make sure to copy and modify the configuration files from etc/postfix-clearnet too

+If you encountered the following issue: `postfix: fatal: chdir(/var/spool/postfix-clearnet): No such file or directory` you can just copy the chroot from the default postfix instance like this `cd /var/spool/ && cp -a postfix/ postfix-clearnet/`

 After copying (and modifying) the posfix configuration, you need to create databases out of the mapping files (also each time you update those files):
 ```
 postalias /etc/aliases